 We accept that, despite best efforts and robust risk management practices, things may still go wrong.
-A positive risk culture is inherent in our approach to regulation and key to our continuous improvement - we review the reasons for failure, and use our learnings to further strengthen our systems, processes and controls, reducing the likelihood of reoccurrence.
+A positive risk culture is inherent in our approach to regulation and key to our continuous improvement - we review the reasons for failure, and use our learnings to further strengthen our systems, processes and controls, reducing the likelihood of reoccurrence.2

-Types of risk defi Types of risk defined Strategic risk Strategic risks are risks that affect ASQA as a whole and on our ability to achieve our strategic objectives and operate effectively.
+Strategic risk Strategic risks are risks that affect ASQA as a whole and on our ability to achieve our strategic objectives and operate effectively.
 ASQA's leadership team takes direct responsibility for managing strategic risks.
 Operational risk Operational risks are those which could impact on a business area or on our ability to achieve operational deliverables.
-Operational risks are generally the responsibility of managers of ASQA's business units.
+Operational risks are generally the responsibility of managers of ASQA's

-Please note that our Regulatory Risk Priorities are published on our website.
+2 Please note that our Regulatory Risk Priorities are published on our website.
 A summary of our research and consideration is provided to key stakeholders as an ASQA Environmental Scan.